Graph-COM/GESS/README.md

 **NEWS.** Our paper *GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts*, has been accepted at **NeurIPS 2024 Track on Datasets and Benchmarks** as a poster! 🎉 Thanks for all authors!

-This repository contains the official implementation of GeSS as described in the paper (under review of NeurIPS 2024 Datasets and Benchmarks Track)
-*GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts* by Deyu Zou, Shikun Liu, Siqi Miao, Victor Fung, Shiyu Chang, and Pan Li.
+This repository contains the official implementation of GeSS as described in the paper *GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts* by Deyu Zou, Shikun Liu, Siqi Miao, Victor Fung, Shiyu Chang, and Pan Li.

 ## Table of Contents